adityap26/loadstar-intern/LoadVUE Pro Calibration/README.md

 1. Navigate to **2-Point Calibration** tab
 2. Enter two different known loads (e.g., 0 and 100)
 3. Click "Capture" for each load to record raw sensor values
-4. Click "Calculate Calibration" to view linear fit parameters
+4. Click "Calculate Calibration" to view linear fit parameters and R² value
 5. Click "Burn 2-Point Calibration" to save to sensor

 #### 3. Multi-Point Calibration